JackOgaja/pyCryoSat/README.rst

    :The I/O library:
    Copyright MSSL, UCL
     mssl-cryosat I/O software is developed by software team at
-    Mullard Space Science Laboratory - UCL, London
+    Mullard Space Science Laboratory - UCL, London.
-    | For copyright and licensing information for the library,
+    For copyright and licensing information for the library,
     visit: http://cryosat.mssl.ucl.ac.uk

     :The python c-extension: